apache/comdev-site/source/newcommitter.md

 ### Vote

-If the proposed candidate seems to be received positively by a majority of those responding, it's time to start a vote.
+If the proposed candidate seems to be received positively by a majority of those responding, it's time to [start a vote](templates/committer-vote.txt).

-You can use [this template to start the vote](templates/committer-vote.txt).
 In some projects, new committers are automatically also made PMC members.
-If this is the case in your project, you can use [this template to start the vote](committer-pmc-vote.txt).
+If this is the case in your project, use [this template to start the vote](committer-pmc-vote.txt) instead.

 Start a separate [VOTE] thread for each new person.
 This makes it much easier to review the email archives.